FTC26532/FTC26532.github.io/happy-haptic-doctors-robot-design/index.md

 ### Sound Mixer Attachment

 Another attachment we have is for the sound mixer.
-It has three extending mechanisms to push the sound mixer levers up.
-We also have a hooking piece on the side which picks up one of the experts.
+It has three pieces to push the sound mixer levers up.
+We also have a part on the side of it which picks up one of the experts.

 ---